plone/bobtemplates.plone/docs/theme_barceloneta.rst

 ====================================================================
-Creating a Plone theme package based on Barceloneta inside a package
+Creating A Plone Theme Package Based On Barceloneta Inside A Package
 ====================================================================

 With this template, you can add a Barceloneta based template to a Plone package.